 Solutions

 A better design solution is to require trams and cars to share a single lane.
 This means that cars can’t pass or overtake the tram, thus eliminating the possibility of hitting disembarking passengers.
 Instead, only the bicycle lane intersects with passengers.
-However, a person on a bicycle does not impose a life threatening hazard on tram passengers, because the kinetic energy of a person and bicycle at 20 km/h is very little.
+However, a person on a bicycle does not impose a life threatening hazard on tram passengers, because the kinetic energy of a person and bicycle at 20 km/h is very low.

 Carlisle Street in Melbourne.
 Image credit: Google Maps.